gphat/treasurer/README.md

 are the result of your development processes.
 JARs, tarballs, images or whatever else!

-**Treasurer doesn't store artifacts, just pointers to them!** Treasurer's intent is to provide a directory service for finding artifacts using your criteria.
+**Treasurer doesn't store artifacts, just URLs to them!** Treasurer's intent is to provide a directory service for finding artifacts using your criteria.

 # Concepts

-A `Project` is a container for `Artifacts`.
-Artifacts are versioned by date and have a URL.
+A `Project` is a container for `Artifacts`. **Artifacts are versioned by date and have a URL.
+Treasurer makes no effort to sort version numbers.
 The URL is where an interested party might go to find the artifact itself.

 **Example:** You have a HelloApp at your company.
 Your CI system runs all the tests and verifies the latest merge to master works.
 At the end of it's run the CI